Saad-Rajpoot/Live-Painting-App/README.md

 #### State Management

 - The app uses ChangeNotifier and ValueNotifier to manage the state of the brush settings and the lines being drawn.
 This ensures that the UI updates efficiently without unnecessary rebuilds.

-##### This setup should give you a good starting point for your live painting app.
-You can expand on it by adding more features, improving the UI, and handling additional user interactions.

 ## Contributing